joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Implementation (recharging batteries):

 1. Characters can take specific actions to recharge batteries.
-2. Actions may have a difficulty assigned.
+2. Recharging actions may have a difficulty assigned.
 3. Each unit of time recharges all batteries by 1 point and the target battery based on the following table (not exhaustive or restrictive list).

 |Action        |Time to recharge |Target battery |Target battery increase per unit of time |